maciakl/SITS/README.markdown

   * `SITS_DB_PASSWORD`		- the password in plain text
   * `SITS_PUBLIC_MODE`		- set this to false if you want to require users to log in to view tickets
   * `SITS_ENABLE_INDEXING`	- set to true to enable search engine indexing.
 Set to false to disable it.
+  * `SITS_SALT_LENGTH`		- the length of salt used for hashing passwords.
+Default is 10 characters.

 Word Filters
 ---